"I recorded my meeting with Command+Shift+5, but the other person's voice isn't in there."

 | Setup ease | ★★★★★ | ★★★★★ | ★★☆☆☆ | ★★★★☆ |

-If everything above sounds like your situation, here's the tool we built specifically for it: Qureco, a Mac-only screen recorder.
+If everything above sounds like your situation, Qureco is built specifically for it — a Mac-only screen recorder that addresses each of the four built-in limitations directly:

-- ✅ No watermark, unlimited recording on the free plan: Suitable for actual work
+- ✅ No watermark, unlimited recording on the free tier — usable for actual work

-- ✅ AI auto-generated meeting notes (Pro): With speaker diarization, Markdown export
+- ✅ AI auto-generated meeting notes (Pro) — with speaker identification, Markdown export

-A quick guide based on what you actually want to do:
+A short guide based on what you're actually trying to do:

 Making tutorial videos